serhatbaydar/Kubernetes-Best-Practices/labs/aci/README.md

     helm upgrade --install service-tracker-ui ~/Kubernetes-Best-Practices/charts/service-tracker-ui --namespace hackfest
     ```

-    d.
+    e.
 Validate that the service-tracker-ui is up and running.
 Eg - browse to http://your-public-ip:8080

 8. Create a new deployment targeting virtual node